 - 1. The apps, settings and configuration profiles originally installed by the district must remain on the digital device in usable condition and easily accessible at all times. - 2.
-Students are not permitted to install apps on the digital devices unless instructed to do so by a Fort Payne City School staff member. - 3.
-Students may be required to turn in digital devices periodically for upgrades or syncing. - 4.
-Students are allowed to set up wireless networks on digital devices.
-This will assist them with digital device use while at home.
-Printing at home will require a wireless printer, proper settings on the digital device and the correct app. - 5.
-Students may be selected at random to provide the digital device they were issued for inspection. - 6.
-Correct procedures for saving and transferring files to and from the digital device will be covered in class, and may vary from one teacher to another. - 7.
-If technical issues occur, or if unauthorized apps are found on an digital device, the digital device will be restored to its original format.
-The school/district does not accept responsibility for lost documents and data due to a reformat.
+Students and parents are not permitted to install apps on the digital device unless instructed to do so by a Fort Payne City Schools staff member. - 3.
+Digital devices owned by Fort Payne City Schools may be selected at random for inspection. - 4.
+Students are allowed to connect the digital device to wireless networks in the event of virtual learning.
+This will assist them with digital device use while at home. - 5.
+Correct procedures for saving and transferring files to and from the digital device will be covered in class, and may vary from one teacher to another. - 6.
+If technical issues occur, or if unauthorized apps are found on a digital device, the digital device will be restored to its original format.
+The district does not accept responsibility for lost documents and data due to a reformat. - 7.
+If technical issues occur, or if unauthorized apps are found on a digital device, the digital device will be restored to its original format.
+The district does not accept responsibility for lost documents and data due to a reformat.